 - Using aftermarket products.
-Products that support a baby’s head, get placed under a baby or are placed in the seat with a child were not tested for safety and may interfere with proper seat performance in the event of a crash.
+Addingproducts that support a baby’s head, get placed under a baby or are placed in the seat — that didn’t come with the seat orwere not tested for safety — may interfere with proper seat performance in the event of a crash.
 It’s always best to avoid using these products.

-- Child is turned forward facing too early.
-Children should face the rear of the vehicle until they reach the upper weight limit of their rear-facing seat, or until they are at least 2 years old.
-Many times parents turn the child toward the front when they reach 20 pounds.
-If they are not 2 years old, the child’s neck has not yet developed to support the head in the event of a crash.
-Look at the weight limits of your convertible seats and use it rear-facing to the maximum weight limit, even if your child is over age 2.
+- Child is turned forward-facing too early.
+Children should face the rear of the vehicle until they reach the upper weight limit of their rear-facing seat.
+Many times, parents turn the seat toward the front when the child reaches 20 pounds.
+There is a lot of force put on the baby’s head/neck forward facing in the event of a crash.
+Look at the weight limits of your convertible seats and use rear-facing to the maximum weight limit, even if your child is over age 2.